 Mr. Cunningham's areas of practice are complex litigation, environmental torts, class actions, personal injury, products liability, insurance fraud, bad faith, intellectual property, and admiralty and maritime law.
 He has represented plaintiffs in numerous cases resulting in record breaking verdicts in Alabama and nationwide.
 He led the firm's pro bono representation of the University of Alabama in its fight against the NCAA sanctioning of the Crimson Tide football team and was lead trial counsel in the State of Alabama's $11.9 billion verdict against ExxonMobil for underpayment of royalties.
 (NLJ, Feb.
 9, 2004) In October 2007, he was lead counsel for Dirt, Inc. in an environmental contamination trial resulting in a $108 million jury verdict against Halliburton, Inc. (NLJ, February 18, 2008) In October 2008, he was co-lead counsel, with partner Skip Finkbohner, in an intellectual property trial representing inventor Dr. Peter Mannsfeld against German chemical company Ineos Phenol GmbH & Co.
 KG which resulted in a jury verdict of $192 million.

-Benchmark Plaintiff lists Mr. Cunningham as a "Litigation Star" in its national rankings of personal injury attorneys.
+2015 Benchmark Litigation named Mr. Cunningham as one of the Top 100 Trial Lawyers in America.
+Benchmark Plaintiff has listed him as a "Litigation Star" in its national rankings of attorneys.
 He has been listed in the Best Lawyers in America® since 1987 and in Alabama "Super Lawyers" since inception.
 In 2010 and 2009, Mr. Cunningham was named one of the top 10 attorneys in the state of Alabama by Super Lawyers magazine and was the only lawyer from Mobile to receive this honor.
 Also in 2009, Best Lawyers in America® named him the "Mobile Best Lawyers Personal Injury Litigator of the Year."
 Mr. Cunningham is listed as one of the 500 "Leading Lawyers in America" by Lawdragon Magazine.
-In addition, he was listed in Lawdragon's top 500 "Leading Plaintiff Lawyers in America" in 2007 and among the top 500 "Leading Litigators in America" in 2006.
 Chambers USA 2009 lists Mr. Cunningham as one of the top lawyers in America in the area of Commercial Litigation.